MiniGraph Playground – Executive Summary

 MiniGraph Playground provides:

-- Command prompt for graph operations
+- A command prompt for graph operations

 - Console output with execution details